Khondakar Abu Taleb

 Khondakar Abu Taleb (1921-1971) was a Bangladeshi journalist, who was killed by the Pakistani Army in the Bangladesh Liberation War and is considered a "martyr" in Bangladesh.

-Early life
+Early life and education

 Taleb was born on 23 March 1921 in Satani, Satkhira, East Bengal, British Raj.
 He finished school from Satkhira PN School in 1944.
 He graduated from Kolkata Ripon College.
 In 1948, he competed his bachelor's degree in commerce and in 1956, he completed his law degree from Surendranath Law College.

 Career

 Taleb started his journalism career in Kolkata, West Bengal, after the partition of India he moved to Dhaka, East Bengal.
 He worked in a number of East Bengal newspapers, including Pakistan Observer, Sangbad, Daily Azad, Ittefaq and Paigam.
 From 1961 to 1962, he was the general secretary of East Pakistan Journalist union.
 Till 1965, he was the chief reporter of the Daily Ittefaq.

 In 1966, the Pakistan government closed down Ittefaq.
 He joined the Daily Sandhya Awaz as the managing director, of which then Abdul Gaffar Choudhury was the editor.
 His paper was the first to the publish the Six Point demand of Sheikh Mujib in Bangla, which demanded autonomy of East Pakistan.
 The translation was personally done by him.
 In 1969, he joined a law firm as a consultant and worked as the feature editor of the Daily Paigam.
 He was supportive of the non-cooperation movement in East Pakistan and Bangladesh Liberation War in 1971.